The Accused (1988 film): Development

 Screenwriter Tom Topor was inspired to write the film after the trial involving the rape of Cheryl Araujo became national news.
 Dawn Steel called him to ask if he'd be interested in doing a movie on the subject.
 Sherry Lansing and Stanley Jaffe from Paramount Pictures were subsequently signed on to produce the film.
-Topor interviewed 30 rape victims and numerous rapists, prosecutors, defense attorneys and medical professionals.
+Topor interviewed 30 rape victims and numerous rapists, prosecutors, defense attorneys, and medical professionals.
 Jonathan Kaplan met with Steel and discussed the possibility of making a film on the subject.
 The original draft of the script mainly focused on the lawyer's story.
-However, Kaplan wanted the rape victim to be as prominent as the lawyer; the script also featured a pool table (reflecting the real life incident), but the producers were concerned with being sued, so it was changed to a pinball machine.
+However, Kaplan wanted the rape victim to be as prominent as the lawyer; the script also featured a billiard table (reflecting the real life incident), but the producers were concerned with being sued, so it was changed to a pinball machine.

-Following the test screenings, the film received the lowest scores in the history of Paramount.
+Following the test screenings, the film received the lowest scores in the history of Paramount Pictures.
 According to Lansing, "The audience thought that Jodie's character deserved the rape."
-Studio executives wanted to put the film on the shelf and were looking for ways to prevent it from being released.
+Studio executives wanted to suspend the project and were looking for ways to prevent it from being released.
 Lansing asked for another screening with just women, which was far more successful.
-Of the 20 women in the room, 18 had experience with rape — either they or someone they knew had been raped.
-When tested again months later, it was given one of the highest scores in studio's history.
+Of the 20 women in the room, 18 had experience where either they or someone they knew had been raped.
+When tested again months later, it was given one of the highest scores in the studio's history.